cfw-guide/dsi.cfw.guide/docs/zh_CN/installing-unlaunch.md

 ::: danger

-If you have not yet done so, please follow [Dumping NAND](dumping-nand). 虽然概率较低，Unlaunch仍有可能使DSi变砖。 A NAND backup + [hardmod](https://wiki.ds-homebrew.com/ds-index/hardmod) would allow you to restore this backup, provided you know how to solder.
+If you have not yet done so, please follow [Dumping NAND](dumping-nand).
+While the chances are slim, Unlaunch can accidentally brick your Nintendo DSi.
+A NAND backup + [hardmod](https://wiki.ds-homebrew.com/ds-index/hardmod) would allow you to restore this backup, provided you know how to solder.

 :::